There are some special features to consider when integrating e-mobility into the vehicle fleet

 Due to the increasing electrification of the fleet, topics such as intelligent charging infrastructure, optimized charging points and digital fleet management systems are becoming more important.
 They help to better control energy flows, plan charging times and optimize the use of vehicles in daily operations.
 This not only makes electromobility in the fleet more practical, but also more economically attractive.

-Another decisive factor is the use of fleet software solutions that analyze data on consumption, usage and charging behavior.
-This allows charging cycles to be adapted to actual demand and increases the efficiency of the entire e-fleet.
+Another decisive factor is the use of fleet software solutions that analyze data on consumption, usage and charging behaviour.
+This allows charging cycles to be adapted to actual demand and the efficiency of the entire e-fleet to be increased.

 In the long term, the electromobility fleet will not only be characterized by technical innovations, but also by a networked interaction of vehicle, infrastructure and management software.
 Companies that focus on digital control and smart systems at an early stage will secure clear advantages in the competition for sustainable mobility and efficient processes.